Information for bushfire support for individuals and families during recovery.

 If you are an NDIS participant affected by the bushfires, contact the National Disability Insurance Agency on 1800 800 110.

 Aged care residents who are moved temporarily to a different residential home due the 2019-20 bushfires will continue to receive all their services in the new location.

 Australians whose passports have been lost or damaged in a natural disaster may be eligible for a free replacement.

 Affected citizenship certificate holders can apply for replacement through the Department of Home Affairs webpage.

-If you have banknotes that have been damaged in the bushfires, you can submit a damaged banknote claim through the Reserve Bank.
+Banknotes damaged in the bushfires may be redeemed through the Reserve Bank.
 The Reserve Bank will determine the value of the damaged banknotes and reimburse you the assessed amount.

-The Attorney-General, the Hon Christian Porter MP, has made an emergency declaration under Part VIA of the Privacy Act 1988, which allows agencies and organisations subject to the Privacy Act 1988 to collect, use and disclose personal information about an individual impacted by the bushfires for several permitted purposes that may not otherwise be allowed under either the Australian Privacy Principles or non-national security related secrecy provisions.
+The Attorney-General, the Hon Christian Porter MP, has made an emergency declaration under Part VIA of the Privacy Act 1988.
+Agencies and organisations subject to the Privacy Act 1988 may collect, use and disclose personal information about an individual impacted by the bushfires for several permitted purposes.
+These purposes may not otherwise be allowed under either the Australian Privacy Principles or non-national security related secrecy provisions.
 A permitted purpose is a purpose that directly relates to the Commonwealth’s response to the emergency or disaster that the emergency declaration is about.
 The declaration is in force from 20 January 2020 until 20 January 2021.